Date of Degree

 Through this series of theoretical models and experimental analyses, this project suggests that states select management fora that best balance their capabilities and interests.
 The features of a conflict management forum, which include decision control, transparency, and distributional biases, directly affect the outcome and long-term viability of negotiated settlements.
 States' ability to manipulate these features is an important part of the conflict bargaining process.
 In conclusion, the dissertation provides three answers to the motivating puzzle: States select management fora in order to balance power asymmetries and to enhance commitment to settlement, to identify focal points for settlement negotiations, and to break stalemates that could lead to violent breakdowns.

 Lefler, Vanessa Ann.
 "Bargaining for peace?
-Strategic forum selection in interstate conflict management." dissertation, University of Iowa, 2012.
+Strategic forum selection in interstate conflict management."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.